What does Spiritual Mastery mean to you?

 - As you become stable in the awareness of being a powerful soul, it becomes easy to free yourself from old conditioned patterns of behavior.
 You become free from the behaviors and unproductive habits that controlled you before you realized who you are.

-- Your original soul qualities of love, peace, purity, spiritual power, truth, joy, and bliss now guide and influence your life and the way you respond to people, situations, and circumstances.
+- Your original soul qualities of love, peace, purity, spiritual power, truth, joy, and bliss emerge and now guide and influence your life and the way you respond to people, situations, and circumstances.

 - You become detached and loving and are able to take yourself and others lightly.